 Additionally, nearly straight arrangements of Brave and Theme are in the game, but unused, and the ending cutscene music is inspired by Theme's structure.
-Also though Naofumi Hataya is credited as "Masayuki Nagao," he and Einosuke Nagao are completely different persons.
+Masayuki Nagao is also credited, although he and Einosuke Nagao are completely different persons and are unrelated.

 In South Korea, Samsung released the game under the name Dong Gu Ri Te Chi Jak Jeon, however for unknown reasons, a number of early cartridges were in fact copies of the Japanese release of Puyo Puyo with the Dong Gu Ri label.

 An 8-bit version was later released for the Sega Master System and Sega Game Gear in December 1993.
 As the Mega Drive version was based on that system's version of Puyo Puyo, the 8-bit version was based on Puyo Puyo for the Game Gear.
 It contains an extra Puzzle Mode, which was based on the just-released Nazo Puyo.